izenynn/push_swap_tester/README.md

 ## Info

-A tester for 42 push_swap
+A tester for 42 push_swap.

+Works on Mac and Linux.

 ## How to use